Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

     				Principles
     			-
     				-
-    					The Hierarchy Priority of Kaeon
+    					The Hierarchy Principle of Kaeon
     				-
     					-
     						All other factors held equal, it is worse for sentient entities to be